Green Party

 About the Green Party

-By May 2026, the Greens are polling at 15% nationally -- nearly four times their General Election vote share and the highest the party has ever recorded in sustained national polling.
-The extraordinary surge reflects Labour's historic collapse from 33% to 18%, with progressive voters flooding to the Greens, with younger voters, climate-conscious voters, and those disillusioned with Keir Starmer's government increasingly turning to the Greens.
+By May 2026, the Greens are polling at 15% nationally — nearly four times their General Election vote share.
+This extraordinary surge reflects Labour's historic collapse from 33% to 18%, with progressive voters flooding to the Greens.
+Voting intention polling now places the Greens above the Liberal Democrats on 13% and well above their own historical peak, establishing them as a major force in British politics for the first time.

 Key Issues the Greens Lead On